Brock University Award for Distinguished Teaching Guidelines

 The nomination should contain pertinent evidence of achievement for each of the two criteria for this award.

-The entire nomination package must not exceed 50 pages, including appendices and graphics.
+The entire nomination package must not exceed 50 pages.
+A brief CV may be added as an appendix in addition to the 50 pages.
 Each page should be clearly numbered.
 Digital dossiers will be accepted.

 V. Critical Considerations